Useful information for Heads of Profession (HoPs)

 All producers of official statistics have a responsibility to work closely with the devolved administrations.

-Read more about devolution and the GSS.
+Read more about working across the devolved administrations.

 The Office for National Statistics’ Data Science Campus supports the growth of data science skills and data transformation programme across the analytical community.